 Storing and Freezing

-Freezing: To freeze your donuts, store them in a single layer (not stacked) in an airtight container or freezer bag.
+Freezing: Store unglazed donuts in a single layer in an airtight container or freezer bag.
 Allow them to defrost at room temperature, then add the glaze and sprinkles.

 Easy Vegan Baked Donuts